shredthaGNAR/list-of-my-starred-repos/README.md

 * [lolonao/onetab2sqlite3](https://github.com/lolonao/onetab2sqlite3): Script to import export data from OneTab browser extension into SQLite3.
 I will add the ability to search by keywords or categories.
 * [alan1world/onetab_data_archiver](https://github.com/alan1world/onetab_data_archiver): A data archiver script for use with OneTab browser extension, and Google Keep as a bonus
 * [endcloud/onetab_restore_tauri](https://github.com/endcloud/onetab_restore_tauri): An App for backing up and better displaying Onetab data Powered by Tauri.
+* [eskutcheon/OnetabAutosorter](https://github.com/eskutcheon/OnetabAutosorter): tool I wrote in a day or two awhile back using KeyBERT to parse groups of Onetab tabs after parsing the full set from HTML; extensions will allow clustering of bookmarks by topic (using additional data from webscraping) and output to a new `bookmarks.html` file
 * [Enan01/OneTabClear](https://github.com/Enan01/OneTabClear): Quickly clear OneTab tag group.
+* [hy4101/OneTabPro](https://github.com/hy4101/OneTabPro): Save up to 95% of memory and reduce label clutter \n When you find yourself with too many tabs, click the OneTab Pro icon to convert all the tabs into a list.
+You can restore it or delete it. \n\n Privacy protection \n\n \n\n Information about your tag will never be transmitted or revealed to OneTab Pro developers the tag will never be shared.
 * [yegor-pelykh/OnHand](https://github.com/yegor-pelykh/OnHand): An open source browser extension to save your favorite bookmarks on a "new tab" page.
 * [jacklandrin/OnlySwitch](https://github.com/jacklandrin/OnlySwitch): ⚙️ All-in-One menu bar app, hide 💻MacBook Pro's notch, dark mode, AirPods, Shortcuts
 * [jonschlinkert/open-finder-dialog](https://github.com/jonschlinkert/open-finder-dialog): Open a finder dialog window (finder prompt) programmatically.